 Sorry for my absence.
 I know it’s rude to disappear from a blog without a word.
 But I’m back.
 I was in Rome and I strongly believe one should have an extra week of a holiday after a holiday.

 Rome is a busy city, with many tourists even in November, heavy traffic and cars parked everywhere.
-At the beginning you think cars try to run you over, but later you learn they will stop finally, but very close to you.
-But there is also other side of Rome, the one with quiet, little streets, lovely piazzas, beautiful city views and history hiding around every corner.
+In the beginning, you think cars try to run you over, but later you learn they will stop finally, but very close to you.
+But there is also another side of Rome, the one with quiet, little streets, lovely piazzas, beautiful city views and history hiding around every corner.

 But our favourite gelateria was Gelateria del Teatro (you can see it next to the cat photo).
 Small gelateria we have found wandering around.
 It’s opened long hours and flavours are changing.
 I changed my opinion on chocolate ice-cream.
 In Poland I was mostly vanilla ice-cream girl, but ithere I was converted to chocolate ice-cream.
 They were heavenly good.
 They tasted like the best dark chocolate and they had flavours like – chocolate&wine, truffle, etc.